Erna Low: Personal life

 Low was renowned for her formidable style, and she was never known to avoid confrontation.
 On one occasion, a senior executive with a rival company won an award at a trade ceremony.
 Clearly bitter at a setback earlier in his career, he said: “You once refused to employ me, and look where I am now.”
 Low's response provided an insight into the way in which she worked.
 “I still wouldn't employ you,” she said.

 Low was a consummate networker and taught royalty, actors and politicians to ski.

 Despite her often intimidating façade, Low made many friends through business and while travelling.
 She was the godmother to a number of children, including the actress Emily Lloyd, following a friendship with her grandmother, Uli Lloyd-Pack who worked for Low for over 30 years, and Uli Lloyd-Pack’s son, Roger Lloyd-Pack.

 Low never married and chose to live alone in South Kensington with her dog.

 Death

 Low died at the age of 92 on 12 February 2002 at her home in London.

 The Future of Erna Low Ltd

-The company continues to operate in the ski industry with Low's principles forming an integral part of Erna Low's identity under the direction of Joanna Yellowlees-Bound.
-The company, still based in the mews house in South Kensington from where Miss Low lived and worked, has since branched out into real estate and has a successful property company, Erna Low Property, with an office in Arc 1950, in the French Alps.
+The company continues to operate in the ski industry with Low's principles forming an integral part of Erna Low's identity.